JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8020 days**.

-And here is a just a random fact -  **Oral-B were the first toothbrushes to go to the moon when they were aboard the Apollo 11 mission**.
+And here is a just a random fact -  **Playwright Shakespeare was only 18 years old when he married Ann Hathaway, who was 26 years old at the time**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)